Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

 \subsubsection{Time Varying Observation Geometry}

-For each of the three geometry feasible windows produced by Experiment~II, four governing geometric descriptors introduced in Section~\ref{sec:geometry_level} were sampled at 60 uniformly spaced instants within the window.
-These descriptors were the incidence angle $\theta_{\mathrm{inc}}$, the squint angle $\theta_{\mathrm{sq}}$, the slant range $R$ from the satellite to the regional centroid, and the ground range resolution $\delta_g$ inferred from Eq.~\eqref{eq:range_resolution}.
-The satellite state at each sampling instant was obtained from the SGP4 plus GMST pipeline used throughout Section~\ref{sec:window_generation}, and the descriptors were evaluated between that state and the ECEF position of the regional centroid.
-This yielded four time series per window that together characterised how the observation geometry evolved during each candidate dwell, and provided the basis for a compact midpoint based summary in Table~\ref{tab:exp3_window_summary}.
+For each of the three geometry feasible windows produced by Experiment~I, four governing geometric descriptors introduced in Section~\ref{sec:geometry_level} are sampled at 60 uniformly spaced instants within the window.
+These descriptors are the incidence angle $\theta_{\mathrm{inc}}$, the squint angle $\theta_{\mathrm{sq}}$, the slant range $R$ from the satellite to the regional centroid, and the ground range resolution $\delta_g$ inferred from Eq.~\eqref{eq:range_resolution}.
+The satellite state at each sampling instant is obtained from the SGP4 plus GMST pipeline used throughout Section~\ref{sec:window_generation}, and the descriptors are evaluated between that state and the ECEF position of the regional centroid.
+This yields four time series per window that together characterise how the observation geometry evolves during each candidate dwell, and provide the basis for a compact midpoint based summary in Table~\ref{tab:exp3_window_summary}.

-The resulting time series were plotted in Figs.~\ref{fig:geom_inc}--\ref{fig:geom_dg}.
-Over the 20 to 34\,s window durations, the incidence angle and slant range varied by less than $0.4^{\circ}$ and 5\,km, respectively, so both quantities stayed effectively constant within a window.
-The ground range resolution also remained nearly invariant within each window, and Table~\ref{tab:exp3_window_summary} reported midpoint values for inter window comparison.
-The inter window contrast remained substantial: W1 at a moderate incidence of $40.8^{\circ}$ yielded $4.06$\,m, whereas W0 and W2 at approximately $59^{\circ}$ yielded roughly $3.1$\,m.
-The squint angle swept approximately linearly from $+4^{\circ}$ to $-4^{\circ}$, crossing zero Doppler near the window center and reflecting the azimuth synthesis geometry intrinsic to stripmap SAR integration.
+The resulting time series are plotted in Figs.~\ref{fig:geom_inc}--\ref{fig:geom_dg}.
+Over the 20 to 34\,s window durations, the incidence angle and slant range vary by less than $0.4^{\circ}$ and 5\,km, respectively, so both quantities stay effectively constant within a window.
+The ground range resolution also remains nearly invariant within each window, and Table~\ref{tab:exp3_window_summary} reports midpoint values for inter window comparison.
+The inter window contrast remains substantial: W1 at a moderate incidence of $40.8^{\circ}$ yields $4.06$\,m, whereas W0 and W2 at approximately $59^{\circ}$ yield roughly $3.1$\,m.
+The squint angle sweeps approximately linearly from $+4^{\circ}$ to $-4^{\circ}$, crossing zero Doppler near the window center and reflecting the azimuth synthesis geometry intrinsic to stripmap SAR integration.

-The window descriptors summarized later in Table~\ref{tab:exp3_window_summary} retained the midpoint quantities most relevant to inter window comparison.
-Windows W0 and W2 were left looking passes at large incidence angles of 59.1 and 58.2\,degrees, while W1 was a right looking pass at a moderate incidence of 40.8\,degrees.
+The window descriptors summarized later in Table~\ref{tab:exp3_window_summary} retain the midpoint quantities most relevant to inter window comparison.
+Windows W0 and W2 are left looking passes at large incidence angles of 59.1 and 58.2\,degrees, while W1 is a right looking pass at a moderate incidence of 40.8\,degrees.